What is Rural Stakeholder Equity?

 Other research highlights the role of capital in rural areas.
 Experts have historically suggested “alternative, nontraditional venture capital programs and policy alternatives to promote the availability of equity capital in rural areas”.12 Field literature also suggests that Rural Business Investment Companies (RBICs) programs could be expanded.
 RBICs are “double bottom-line” companies, seeking investments that will benefit rural communities and provide good returns on investment.
 This model has “some similarity to traditional venture capital funds” but requires 75% or more of funds to be made in rural areas with a population of 50,000 or less.13

-Curated Resources for rural stakeholder Equity
+Curated Resources for Rural Stakeholder Equity

 Learnings on Rural Migration and Displacement